-As part of the Covid-19 pandemic the government provided a range grant schemes to support businesses that has been administered by the Council (Small Business Grant Fund, Retail, Hospitality and Leisure Grant Fund, multiple Local Restrictions grant (open/closed sectors).
+As part of the Covid-19 pandemic the government provided a range grant schemes to support businesses that has been administered by the Council (Covid-19 Additional Relief fund and Retail, Hospitality and Leisure Relief).
 The Council is responsible for paying over the grants to the businesses and are then reimbursed by the government using a grant under section 31 of the Local Government Act 2003 (S31).
 Some of the schemes are fully reimbursed, others are a set allocation.